luongs/8tracks_gemFinder/README.md

 * How to display mix pictures?
 * Improve UI
 	* Better table
+		* Have entries side by side
+		* Max 5 entries/row
-	* Sort table as pictures side by side
+	* Sort table as pictures
 	* Limit number of entries/page
+		* Therefore have automatic pagination

 ================
 Completed: